shadowbq/nomnomlog/README.md

 A distro-release is wrapped in a `rpm` or `deb` requires additional tooling that may not be necessary for individual usage.

-The current convension is to use genus.species of ants for release names (Tetramorium.insolens).
+The current convention is to use genus.species of ants for release names (Tetramorium.insolens).

 ### Dependencies for local-release